o3de/o3de/Gems/AWSCore/Code/Tools/ResourceMappingTool/README.md

       $ python/python.sh Gems/AWSCore/Code/Tools/ResourceMappingTool/resource_mapping_tool.py --binaries_path <PATH_TO_BUILD_FOLDER>/bin/debug/AWSCoreEditorQtBin
       ```

-* Note - the Editor is integrated with the same engine python environment to launch the Resource Mapping Tool.
-If it fails to launch the tool from the Editor, please follow above steps to make sure expected scripts and binaries are present.
+* Note - the engine Editor is integrated with the same python environment used to launch the Resource Mapping Tool.
+If the tool fails to launch from the Editor, please double check that you have completed all of the above steps and that the expected scripts and binaries are present in the expected directories.

 ### 2. Use a separate python virtual environment
 This project is set up like a standard Python project.
 The initialization